-Board of Directors (As of May 31, 2023)
+Board of Directors (As of May 31, 2024)

 Title Name Reason for Election Gender Number of Units Owned Attendance at Board of Directors' Meetings (Since September 2020) Remuneration for Most Recent 6 Month Period (Thousand yen) Tenure Executive Director Satoshi Yamaguchi Since Mr. Satoshi Yamaguchi has extensive knowledge of real estate transactions as a real estate appraiser and has long-term experiences of management of Nippon Prologis REIT, as the Chief Investment Officer of the Asset Manager, he was appointed as the Executive Director.
-Male 10 16 times out of 16 (100%) - 9 months Supervisory Director Yoichiro Hamaoka Since Mr. Yoichiro Hamaoka has extensive knowledge of the fairness and transparency of real estate transactions as a real estate broker and has experiences of management and governance of several companies, he was appointed as the Supervisory Director.
-Male 0 42 times out of 43 (97.7%) 2,400 10 years 6 months Supervisory Director Mami Tazaki Since Ms. Mami Tazaki has extensive knowledge of the financial industry and extensive experiences in auditing corporate accounts, she was appointed as the Supervisory Director.
-Female 0 43 times out of 43 (100%) 2,400 4 years 8 months Supervisory Director Kuninori Oku Since Mr. Kuninori Oku is well versed in various laws and regulations including real estate transactions as a lawyer, he was appointed as the Supervisory Director.
-Male 0 43 times out of 43 (100%) 2,400 2 years 9 months
+Male 11 25 times out of 25 (100%) - 1 year 9 months Supervisory Director Yoichiro Hamaoka Since Mr. Yoichiro Hamaoka has extensive knowledge of the fairness and transparency of real estate transactions as a real estate broker and has experiences of management and governance of several companies, he was appointed as the Supervisory Director.
+Male 0 51 times out of 52 (98.1%) 2,400 11 years 6 months Supervisory Director Mami Tazaki Since Ms. Mami Tazaki has extensive knowledge of the financial industry and extensive skills and experiences in auditing corporate accounts and risk management, she was appointed as the Supervisory Director.
+Female 0 52 times out of 52 (100%) 2,400 5 years 8 months Supervisory Director Kuninori Oku Since Mr. Kuninori Oku is well versed in various laws and regulations including real estate transactions and corporate risk management as a lawyer, he was appointed as the Supervisory Director.
+Male 0 52 times out of 52 (100%) 2,400 3 years 9 months